Supported browsers and devices

 To deploy Roadway Reporter and a supporting dataset, follow the steps below:

-- Install Esri Roads and Highways for Server and Roadway Reporter.
+- Install Roads and Highways Server and Roadway Reporter.

 Roadway Reporter requires an additional license.
-Use the Software Authorization Wizard to provide the authorization key after installing Esri Roads and Highways for Server and Roadway Reporter.
-For more information, see Installing Location Referencing, which includes Esri Roads and Highways for Server.
+Use the Software Authorization Wizard to provide the authorization key after installing Roads and Highways Server and Roadway Reporter.

-- Create a map document (.mxd) in ArcMap with the routes, internal event layers, intersections (for road log report only) and external event layers (for road log report only) using Esri Roads and Highways for Desktop.
+- Create a map document (.mxd) in ArcMap with the routes, internal event layers, intersections (for road log report only) and external event layers (for road log report only) using ArcGIS Roads and Highways Desktop.

 A typical map document for Roadway Reporter contains networks, event layers, and intersection layers.
 Optionally, you can add polygon layers such as administrative boundaries that can be used to select the routes for which the report will be generated.